I hope you are making the most of the berries season.

 The Scotch egg is an all-time classic British recipe, beloved in its homeland.
-If you are not from Britain, you might find it a big baffling.
+If you are not from Britain, you might find it a bit baffling.
 But it really is a brilliant recipe.
-Basically, it is an egg wrapped in a sausage.
+Basically, it is an egg wrapped in sausage.
 Simple and clever!

 It comes out as a small and perfectly portable parcel of protein and fat.
-Ideal for a low-carb breakfast on the go or a quick snack.
+Ideal for a quick Keto snack, or breakfast on the go.

-Traditional recipe calls for the breadcrumbs coating for the eggs.
-For a low-carb version, we just swap breadcrumbs for almond flour, or just skip this step.
+The traditional recipe calls for the breadcrumbs coating for the eggs.
+For our Keto version, we just swap breadcrumbs for almond flour, or just skip this step.
 Keep reading “Low-Carb Scotch Eggs – a Perfectly Portable Parcel of Protein”